znsio/specmatic-documentation/documentation/getting_started.md

     Scenario: Should be able to get a pet by petId GET /pets/(petid:number) SUCCESSFUL Tests run: 1, Failures: 0

-You may have noticed that we started with a contract and then leveraged it as a test drive the API development.
+You may have noticed that we started with a contract and then leveraged it as a test to drive the API development.
 This is quite similar to BDD.

 ---